ad1107/bignum-operations/README.md

 Only using these algorithms as a last resort.

-# Using the source code:
+# Using the source code
 Download the entire source code as zip and open it with CMake and your C++ compiler configured.

 If you're planning to copy one or more operations, please read the source code carefully and copy the functions in ``toBignumString.h``.